Protest Fort Bend Property Tax - Reduction from Lawsuits $38 MM / Year

 It takes a lot of assets, investment, and time to reach the judicial appeal stage of property tax protests, but when that mythic height is finally achieved, victory is all but assured.
-94.97% of all judicial appeals in 2023 were settled without going to court. $21.10 million in tax savings were given to taxpayers without ever seeing the inside of a courtroom.
-With billions of dollars in property on the line, the residents of Fort Bend County were able to score easy victories in their lawsuits against the Fort Bend Central Appraisal District (FBCAD).
-Join O’Connor’s Property Tax Protection Program(TM) and be prepared to hit FBCAD with both barrels every year.
+97.22% of all lawsuits in 2024 were settled without going to court. $38.47 million in tax savings were given to taxpayers without ever seeing the inside of a courtroom.
+With billions of dollars in real estate on the line, the residents of Fort Bend County were able to score easy victories in their lawsuits against the Fort Bend Central Appraisal District (FBCAD).
+Join O’Connor’s Property Tax Protection Program™ and be prepared to hit FBCAD with both barrels every year.
 There are no legal fees to pay or upfront costs to endure, and you will only pay if your lawsuit is victorious.

 How the Judicial Appeals Were ResolvedSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.